 3. Hit the ground

-Just like wildlife, plants often look great when you get down to their level, so wear waterproof trousers and use a garden kneeling pad.
+Just like wildlife, plants look great when you get down to their level, so wear waterproof trousers and use a garden kneeling pad.
 While some tripods allow you to get down low, I find a beanbag can be useful.
-(I know one photographer who uses a swimming armband as a camera support!)
+I know a photographer who uses an inflatable swimming armband as a camera support!
 You can buy beanbags empty or filled, but make sure the material is waterproof, and the filling won’t hold moisture (Wildlife Watching Supplies has a great selection).

 4. Get some support